-News articles concerning road rage incidents have pointed out how people can draw themselves into a road rage incident and some of the terrible mistakes that drivers make when they try to retaliate against an aggressive driver.
+News articles concerning shooting road rage incidents have pointed out how people can draw themselves into a road rage incident, as well as note some of the terrible mistakes that drivers make when they try to retaliate against an aggressive driver.
 Road rage is an aggressive driving incident where the driver has negatively engaged with another motorist to strike back at them for what they believe to be bad driving.

-An incident in California involved an enraged driver who started shooting and another driver, believing he had to defend himself, shooting back, resulting in a pitched gun battle on an interstate highway while other drivers swerved to get out of the way.
-Not only was the “road-rager” arrested but the other driver, who felt justified in shooting back, was surprised when he was arrested as well.
+A recent incident in California involved an enraged driver who started shooting at another driver.
+Believing he had to defend himself, the second driver shot back, which resulted in a pitched gun battle on an interstate highway while other drivers swerved to get out of the way.
+Not only was the “road-rager” arrested, but the other driver, who felt justified in shooting back, was also surprised when he was arrested as well.

-The terms “aggressive driving” and “road rage” are sometimes confusing and often used interchangeably.
-While an aggressive driver can become a road rager, the two are not the same.
-Road rage occurs when a driver snaps and tries to physically punish another driver.
+The terms “aggressive driving” and “road rage” are sometimes confused and often used interchangeably.
+While an aggressive driver can become a road-rager, the two are not the same.
+Road rage occurs when a driver tries to physically punish another driver.

-Incidents of road rage have grown to epidemic proportions, and a quick Google search can turn up a surprising number of road rage incidents that happened within the past 24 hours; some even involving gunfire.
+Incidents of road rage have grown to epidemic proportions, and a quick Google search can turn up a surprising number of road rage incidents that happened within the past 24 hours; some of which involve gunfire.

-The biggest mistake people make, and one that most often results in serious injury or death is stopping to confront the other driver.
+The biggest mistake people make, and one that most often results in serious injury or death, is stopping to confront another driver.
 Remember that this person may have temporarily lost all touch with reality and may react in a way that is totally out of proportion to the incident.
 To avoid becoming a victim of road rage, stay away from these confrontations.

-If you find yourself in this type of situation, do whatever it takes to get out, including getting off the road if necessary.
-Don’t allow yourself to be drawn in.
-You are never in such a hurry that it is worth becoming the victim of road rage.
-Get in touch with us if you have any questions.
+If you are an unfortunate road rage victim, do whatever it takes to get out of the situation, including getting off the road.
+Don’t allow yourself to be drawn in – you are never in such a hurry that it is worth becoming the victim of road rage.